 Adam has been profiled on the Today Show and in the New York Times magazine cover story, Is giving the secret to getting ahead?
 His studies have been highlighted in books such as Quiet by Susan Cain, Drive and To Sell Is Human by Daniel Pink, Thrive by Arianna Huffington, A Path Appears by Nicholas Kristof and Sheryl WuDunn, and David and Goliath by Gladwell.
-He is a contributing op-ed writer for the New York Times op-eds include Raising a Moral Child, which has been shared over 250,000 times on social media, and Speaking While Female with Sheryl Sandberg.
+He is a contributing op-ed writer for the New York Times, where his recent articles include Raising a Moral Child--which has been shared over 300,000 times on social media--and Speaking While Female with Sheryl Sandberg.

 Adam received his Ph.D. and M.S. from the University of Michigan in organizational psychology, finishing it in less than three years, and his B.A. from Harvard University, magna cum laude with highest honors, Phi Beta Kappa honors, and the John Harvard Scholarship for highest academic achievement.